We are the United Kingdom’s central bank. We are a public body and our mission is to maintain monetary and financial stability in the UK.

-All of the profits we make from printing banknotes go to the HM Treasury.
+All the profits we make from printing banknotes go to HM Treasury.

-Each year, a proportion of any profits we make from out other activities go to HM Treasury.
+Each year, a proportion of any profits we make from our other activities goes to HM Treasury.
 The exact proportion depends on how much capital we need to hold to absorb any losses.
 The profits we don’t pay to the Treasury go into our reserves.

-In 2019, we made about £80 million on printing banknotes and all of the profits went to the Treasury.
-We made a profit of £110 million from our other activities - £55 million of this went to Treasury and £55 million went into our reserves.
+In 2019, we made about £80 million on printing banknotes and all the profits went to the Treasury.
+We made a profit of £110 million from our other activities - £55 million of this went to the Treasury and £55 million into our reserves.